hhandika/segui/website/docs/installation/install_gui.md

 - Android 5.1 Nougat+ (API 25+)

 Download the apk file from [here](https://github.com/hhandika/segui/releases).
+Then, install the app on your Android device.
+You may need to allow installation from unknown sources.
+Depending on your devices, usually you can do this by going to Settings > Apps & notifications > Advanced > Special app access > Install unknown apps.
+Then, select the browser you use to download the apk file.

 ## Apple Devices